Edgar-La/Learn-Python/README.md

 # Learn-Python
-Rwpository that includes several several basic programs in Python
+Repository that includes several several basic programs in Python